steve-piece/skilltags/README.md

 look more modern and responsive.
 ```

 The agent starts coding immediately.
 It doesn't check what skills are available.
 Even when you have skills relevant to your prompt that would improve the agent's output, they go untouched.
-Then you end of trying to remember the name of the skill(s) that would help with your request, and begin to type all the `@{relevant_keywords}` for the skill in your chat hoping autocomplete saves the day.
+Then you end of trying to remember the name of the skill(s) that would help with your request.

 </td>
 <td width="50%">